kshatrapal/Live-projects/README.md

-# react-projects
+# real-estate-app
-"React projects built during professional work, focusing on scalable UI components, API integrations, and performance optimization."
+"A real estate web application built with React.js, allowing users to browse, search, and filter flats and properties."